rudderlabs/rudder-integration-appcenter-android/README.md

 }
 ```

-4. Make sure that the `minSdkVersion` in your `app/build.gradle` is at least `21`.
+4. Make sure that the `minSdkVersion` in your `app/build.gradle` is at least `21`:

 ```groovy
 defaultConfig {
         minSdkVersion 21
 }
 ```

-5. Finally change the initialization of your `RudderClient` in your `Application` class.
+5. Finally change the initialization of your `RudderClient` in your `Application` class:

 ```groovy
 val rudderClient = RudderClient.getInstance(
     this,